steadywool/fedora-playbook/README.md

         └── vars
 ```

-The variables are present in the "defaults" and "vars" files.
+The variables are present in the `/defaults` and `/vars` files.
 You can edit them to customize your installation.

-Dotfiles are located in the "files" folder of the "04-user" role.
+Dotfiles are located in the `/files` folder of the `04-user` role.
 They are automatically copied to your user directory.

 ## Installation